 It is crucial for people with diabetes to have comprehensive eye exams on a regular basis, to detect signs of the disease even before symptoms are noticed.

-Diabetic retinopathy can be diagnosed through a comprehensive eye examination.
-Many exams will include the following tests:
+Many diabetic eye exams will include the following tests:

 Your eye doctor may also use special diagnostic tools to identify any signs of damage in your retina:

 Fluorescein angiography provides a definitive diagnosis of diabetic retinopathy.
 During this test, a dye is injected into your arm through an IV, and is illuminated in the blood vessels of the retina.
 This test can detect any changes or fluid leakage in the retina, caused by diabetes.

 Optical coherence tomography (OCT) scan is a non-invasive, diagnostic tool that obtains high resolution colored images of the layers of the retina.
 This test can accurately detect any changes to the retinal structure as well as fluid leakage into the retina.